Bravos-Power/pyoframe/docs/contribute/index.md

 ## Documentation

 We use [Material Docs](https://squidfunk.github.io/mkdocs-material/) for documentation with several plugins to enable features like automatically compiling the docstrings into the reference API.
 Please **follow the [Google style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html)** for docstrings.
+Additionally, all Python code blocks in Markdown files are tested using Sybil.
+To properly setup the tests refer to this [Sybil documentation](https://sybil.readthedocs.io/en/latest/markdown.html#code-blocks).

 ## Helpful commands